Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Many people just opt for bottled water rather than going through the hassle of trying to figure out whether or not their local tap water is safe to drink.

 And in many ways, that was what our family did.
-We had been using a PUR water filter dispenser but ever since we moved into our new house my husband thought the water tasted weird.
-Even though it was being run through a filter.
+We had been using a PUR water filter dispenser, but ever since we moved into our new house, my husband thought the water tasted weird even though it was being run through a filter.

-So my kids and I continued to drink from the filtered water dispenser but my husband would drink bottled only.
-At the time I thought my husband was being kinda ridiculous but knowing what I know now about the quality of our tap water and the effectiveness of the filter we had been using, I wish I would have listened to him sooner.
+At the time, I thought my husband was being kind of ridiculous, but knowing what I know now about the quality of our tap water and the effectiveness of the filter we had been using, I wish I had listened to him sooner.

-But with that being said, bottled water is a terrible option for clean drinking water at home, and here’s why.
+However, bottled water is a terrible option for clean drinking water at home, and here’s why.

 Besides price and sustainability, there is also the issue of self-sufficiency.
 Your body can only survive 3 days without water.
 Do you really want to be dependent on the grocery store for the thing your body needs the most?